 a.
-Safety Division, Office of the Chief of Staff, HQ USAREUR (USAREUR Safety Division).
-The USAREUR Safety Division will work with the IMCOM-Europe Safety Office and the 405th Army Field Support Brigade (405th AFSB) Safety Office to-
+Office of Safety, Office of the Chief of Staff, HQ USAREUR-AF (USAREUR-AF Safety Office).
+The USAREUR-AF Safety Office will work with the IMCOM-E Safety Office and the 405th Support Brigade (Army Field) (405th AFSB) Safety Office to-

-(1) Advise the USAREUR Provost Marshal (PM) on safety-related issues affecting the driving instructor certification program, driver training and testing program, community drivers' orientation course, and the Motorcycle Safety Foundation (MSF) community motorcycle riders training program.
+(1) Advise the USAREUR-AF Provost Marshal (PM) on safety-related issues affecting the driving instructor certification program, the driver training and testing program, the community drivers' orientation course, and the Motorcycle Safety Foundation (MSF) community motorcycle (glossary) riders training program.

-(2) Make recommendations to improve or modify driver-training programs based on changes in European traffic laws, vehicle safety requirements, and analyses of accident reports.
+(2) Make recommendations to improve or modify driver training programs based on changes in European traffic laws, vehicle safety requirements, and analyses of accident reports.

-(3) Develop safety policy that applies to vehicle operations in the European theater and have the policy published in Army in Europe publications.
+(3) Develop safety policy that applies to vehicle operations in the USEUCOM area of responsibility (AOR) and have the policy published in Army in Europe and Africa publications.

-(4) Evaluate driver-training programs in the European theater for effectiveness and adequacy in preventing accidents.
+(4) Evaluate driver training programs in the USEUCOM AOR for effectiveness and adequacy in preventing accidents.

 b.
-USAREUR PM.
-The USAREUR PM, through the U.S. Forces Registrar, will-
+USAREUR-AF PM.
+The USAREUR-AF PM, through the U.S. Forces Registrar, will-